pydata/xarray/doc/tutorial.rst

     foo[:, [2, 1]]

-xray also supports label based indexing, just like pandas.
+xray also supports label-based indexing, just like pandas.
 Because :py:class:`~xray.Coordinate` is a thin wrapper around a :py:class:`pandas.Index`, label based indexing is very fast.
 To do label based indexing, use the :py:attr:`~xray.DataArray.loc` attribute: